jupyterlab-contrib/jupyterlab-contrib.github.io/.github/ISSUE_TEMPLATE/transfer-repository-to-this-organization.md

 -->

 - [ ] You are owner of the repository you want to transfer
-- Your role in the transferred repository will be (check one of):
+- Which role do you want to have in the `jupyterlab-contrib` organization (check one of):
-  - [ ] Maintainer of all `jupyterlab-contrib` repositories
+  - [ ] Help with all `jupyterlab-contrib` repositories
-  - [ ] Maintainer of the transferred repository only
+  - [ ] Help with the transferred repository only
-  - [ ] I don't care
+  - [ ] I don't have time anymore to keep helping the project
 - The transferred repository (check one of):
   - [ ] Must keep the extension name
   - [ ] Cannot use the original name